-Overview: The oldest town in Brevard County, Rockledge is a safe, unassuming town that borders the Indian River on Florida's mid-Atlantic Coast (Space Coast).
-It started out as a winter resort and grew in the 1960s to make room for Kennedy Space Center employees.
+Rockledge is a safe, unassuming town that borders the Indian River on Florida's mid-Atlantic Coast (Space Coast).
+It started out as a winter resort and in the 1960s grew to make room for Kennedy Space Center employees.
 The town is about 15 minutes south of Cocoa, 30 minutes north of Melbourne, and an hour southeast of Orlando.

 Rockledge is primarily residential with tidy ranch ramblers lining streets dotted with tall and squat palm trees.
 Some residences sit along the river.
 A quiet place, Rockledge still has enough retailers and eateries to meet most needs.
-There is no beach, but the town manages more than 15 boat docks and parks, and when complete, 110-acre Barton Park will have fishing piers and hiking trails.
+There is no beach, but the town manages more than 15 boat docks and parks, and 110-acre Barton Park has fishing piers, hiking trails and a wildlife preserve.
 Liitle League games and soccer games are popular, and the Space Coast Ice Plex has public skating.
 Residents are minutes from the Historic Cocoa Playhouse and Melbourne's King Center.
 Both venues showcase a variety of performing arts.

-The 30,000-acre Banana River Aquatic Park Preserve to the east of town shelters the largest pelican rookery on the Atlantic Coast as well as alligators and terrapin turtles.
-Its shallow seagrasses and mangroves nurture large game fish.
-Visitors can paddle the sanctuary's backwaters or walk its paths.
+The 30,000-acre Banana River Aquatic Park Preserve to the east of town shelters alligators, terrapin turtles and the largest pelican rookery on the Atlantic Coast.
+Its shallow seagrasses and mangroves also nurture large game fish, and visitors can paddle the sanctuary's backwaters or walk its paths.
 The River Lakes Conservation Area west of Rockledge is the place for wildlife viewing.

 Population: 29,000 (city proper)